andy30sh/CPU-TaskScheduler-/README.md

 ## **Assignment 2 - CPU scheduler in C++**

 ### _**Our targets:**_
-1.  program produces a valid output scheduling within 5 minutes (0.3 marks)
+1. Program produces a valid output scheduling within 5 minutes (0.3 marks)
-2.  scheduling is different from baseline (0.3 marks)
+2. Scheduling is different from baseline (0.3 marks)
-3.  scheduling has a smaller total wait time as compared to the baseline (0.3 marks)
+3. Scheduling has a smaller total wait time as compared to the baseline (0.3 marks)
-4.  scheduling has a smaller longest response time as compared to the baseline
+4. Scheduling has a smaller longest response time as compared to the baseline
-5.  scheduling contains fewer switches between customers as compared to the baseline (0.6 marks)
+5. Scheduling contains fewer switches between customers as compared to the baseline (0.6 marks)
-6. Your scheduling has a smaller total wait time for high priority customers as compared to the total wait time for regular customers (0.6 marks)
+6. Scheduling has a smaller total wait time for high priority customers as compared to the total wait time for regular customers (0.6 marks)

 ### _**Suggestion:**_